privacybydesign/pbdf-website/pages/pages-root-folder/index-en.md

   title: Privacy by Design
   url: /goal/
   image: pbd.png
   text: The Privacy by Foundation creates and maintains free open source software that primarily focuses on the privacy of the user.
-The most important project of the foundation is IRMA, an acronym for <em>I Reveal my Attributes</em>.
+The most important project of the foundation is the identity platform IRMA, an acronym for <em>I Reveal my Attributes</em>.
 widget2:
   title: IRMA
   url: /irma-en/
   text: With IRMA you can reliably disclose relevant properties (attributes, such as "older than 18") of yourself to others.
-You manage these attributes yourself in an app, on your own phone.
+IRMA makes you <em>self-sovereign</em>&#58; you manage these attributes yourself in the IRMA app, on your own phone.
   # image: irma-video-youtube.png
   video: <a href="#" data-reveal-id="videoModal"><img src="/images/irma-video-youtube.png" width="302" height="182" alt=""/></a>
 widget3: